 Directly before Macy Gray released her first album in 1999, she was dropped from her major record label, leaving her previously completed album in the dust.
-She was also going through a divorce and learning how to be a single mother to three children.
+She was also going through a divorce with the help of a chicago divorce lawyer and learning how to be a single mother to three children.

 As a result of all the combined predicaments, she created “On How Life Is,” the most original and funky R&B album the music industry had seen to date.
 It would continue to go triple platinum in the United States and quadruple platinum in both Canada and the United Kingdom.